BS Geological Engineering, Colorado School of Mines

 Representative mine permit projects include:

-- Energy Fuels Resources (Formerly Titan Uranium, USA Inc.
+- Energy Fuels Resources (Formerly Titan Uranium,

 - Sheep Mountain Mine